siriusnottin/devserver/README.md

 - Install or update predefined software and settings ([see the full list here](script/steps/))
 - Custom setup for Trellis

+Do `devserver help` once the script is installed to get more detailed information.

 ## Usefull commands

+Because they are new to me and I forget them, I will list them here:

 ### Manage VMs